aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 This *illumination* can be done through modelling and experimentation or via secondary research.

-I started to learn more about race conditions.
+I started to read about race conditions.

 From [Hack Tricks](https://book.hacktricks.xyz/pentesting-web/race-condition):
 > "The main hurdle in taking advantage of race conditions is making sure that multiple requests are handled at the same time, with very little difference in their processing times—ideally, less than 1ms."